Join a bootcamp by May 1. More info below.

 It's an epidemic that affects as much as 90 percent of the working population during their careers.
 (That's not a typo.)

 Workplace stress is the fifth leading cause of death in the U.S. (that's right — FIFTH).
-Go from self-blame to no shame in this first step to recovery.Get on the waitlist (and grab the roadmap)
+Through Friday, April 30th, I'm running TWO bootcamps:

 "If you're experiencing, have experienced, or just want to learn more about workplace abuse, this is the course to take.
 The online modules will walk you through the experience of workplace abuse, explaining why it happens, options for best ways to handle it, and how to take care of yourself in the process.
 The information provided is insightful, full of resources, and easy to understand.
 Another benefit to this unique program are the live chats.
 The ability to share your thoughts and discuss the program was one of my favorite parts."

 "The course gave me effective solutions that I wished that I knew about when I was going through my workplace bullying experience.
 I would’ve made different choices."

 "I have studied this phenomenon for over a year, and this course added so much more to my knowledge base.
 I highly recommend this course to anyone working in an organization.
 My only wish is that I would have taken the class sooner.
 Deb is a true expert in this field and in her, you will find a safe and welcoming place to TAKE BACK YOUR POWER!"